colinaut/action-form/component-flow.md

          1. `data-if-value` checks value matches (or has the value in the array in case of checkboxes)
          2. `data-if-not-value` checks if value does not match (or does not have the value in the array in case of checkboxes)
          3. `data-if-regex` tests via regex
-   3. If action-form has `store` attribute and and id, it stores the value in local storage
+   3. If action-form has `store` attribute, it stores all field values in local storage using this.storeKey as the key.
-      1. checkboxes and radio buttons are stored as array
 9. Adds listener for `reset` and `submit` which clears local storage for the form

 ## `<af-error>`